 Coffee Travel Moments

 The words 'coffee' and 'travel' do not seem to fit together very well these days as we continue dealing with Covid-19.
-But as 2021 continues, we can still sip our coffees and travel through our past vacation photos or delve into adventures abroad through books.
+But as the pandemic continues, we can still sip our coffees and travel through our past vacation photos or delve into adventures abroad through books.

 One thing we are learning is to appreciate what we have.
 And most of all, to appreciate the people we have in our lives.
 These are difficult times for sure, especially being limited as to who we can visit and spend time with.
 But things never stay the same for long, and good things are always on the horizon.

 In the fall of 2019, I returned from a trip to London and Paris with my daughter.
 I thought I’d share some Coffee Travel Moments, from that trip.
 I have about twenty coffee photos and with each I’ll add a few other photos of the place where we stopped, accompanied with a bit of story and history.
 Hope you will enjoy these!
 You will find these posts also on my Facebook author page @kimlouiseclarkeauthor

 COFFEE TRAVEL MOMENTS #20 Back home outside, Calgary

 My daughter and I had a fantastic time in Europe!
 London and Paris have so much to offer in their culture, their history, and their people.
 It was wonderful to get to know those cities a little bit better.

 It was particularly interesting being there in October with the lovely colours—especially when the sun came out.
 We decided that walking in the sometimes heavy rain and managing our black umbrellas, added to our adventure.